rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 Introductions

 > "When my information changes, I alter my conclusions.
 What do you do, sir?" - John Maynard Keynes

+The essential thing to this theorem, is you need to consider all posibility the could be the causing the new evidence( Information, in Keynes words).

 If you want to access the strengh of the hypothesis (A), then you need to also access the strengh of the evidence given your hypothese (B).

 Mathematically, Bayes' theorem gives the relationship between the probabilities of A and B, P(A) and P(B), and the conditional probabilities of A given B and B given A, P(A|B) and P(B|A).
 In its most common form, it is:

 ![Bayes Theorem](https://upload.wikimedia.org/math/d/3/c/d3c7c452b3d01f5415dd9bf15d2ab822.png)

+the key to really understanding Bayes’ theorem is recognizing that the denominator is actually just the law of total probability

 whats the relationship of A to B ?